1 Charles St Condo Toronto

 1 baths

-Travel north on Yonge Street, past Bloor Street, turn left on Charles Avenue East Fully furnished, immaculate, 1 owner, never rented studio condo ready for a new owner!
-This condo is located steps from Yonge and Bloor and minutes away from Yorkville with fine dining and premier shopping locations.
+Travel north on Yonge Street, past Bloor Street, turn left on Charles Avenue East Immaculate, 1 owner, never rented studio condo, located steps from Yonge and Bloor and minutes away from Yorkville with fine dining and premier shopping locations.
+Perfect for busy professionals, dynamic couples

 Lori Hume,Right At Home Realty